 I’m lying here, eyes smarting and fists clenched tight.
 I’m staring at the ceiling, everything now knotted and on high alert.
 She comes in and tells me that tonight – Thursday?
 So that’s the weekend ruined, just in case I’d been looking forward to it.
 It’s only two nights.
 And that’s just how things have to be?

-Every muscle is tensed and my head starts to ache and I feel like breaking something.
-It’s like nothing’s safe.
+I’m tense and my head aches and I feel like breaking something.
+It’s as if nothing’s safe.
 What’s going to go next?
-Why not just leave me here in my room, with my stuff, in my time.
+Why can’t they leave me here in my room, with my stuff, in my time.
 His place is half-empty, an in-between and it doesn’t feel like a home.
 Do they expect kids should split themselves in two?
 Sliced right down the middle because the adults can’t sort themselves out.

-I’m not pretending.
+I’m not going to pretend.
 They think everything’s fine, like I’m taking it well, I’ve adapted, but they’ll see one day.
-There’s this term, broken homes.
+There’s this term – broken homes.
 Mum went off about it once – of course it’s old-fashioned and she hates it.
-But I’d bring it back.
-They’ll figure out one day how they broke my world.
-I wish I had choices at least.
-I want to stay right here and that’s every night, and every weekend because they’re my weekends too.
+But it says something.
+Nobody seems to understand how my world feels broken.
+I wish I had choices, at least.
+I want to stay right here and that means every night, and every weekend because they’re my weekends too.